-- Upon arrival on campus, all visitors must sign in with the receptionist and obtain a visitor's badge.
+- 1. Upon arrival on campus, all visitors must sign in with the receptionist and obtain a visitor's badge.
 Visitors must sign out and return your visitor's badge at the conclusion of the visit. - 2.
-Visitors (other than parents) who wish to visit BH must get prior written permission from the school administration. - 3.
-Lunch guests must notify the receptionist of their desire to purchase a school lunch by 9:00am on the day of the visit.
+Visitors (other than parents) who wish to visit BH must get prior written permission from the school administration.
+Students from other middle schools wishing to visit should work with Admissions Office to arrange a shadow day. - Lunch guests must notify the receptionist of their desire to purchase a school lunch by 9:00am on the day of the visit.
 The cost of a school lunch is \$5.
 Lunch guests must remain in The Commons during the lunch visit.